 Personal injury cases can include anything from pet bites to car accidents, and it’s no wonder that they’re one of the more frequently taken cases.
 However, many people don’t quite understand how personal injury claims work and if it’s even worth pursuing a claim.
-To have your questions answered and a few common myths busted, read through Florida’s best personal injury myths.
+To have your questions answered and a few common myths busted, read through these myths our Tampa personal injury lawyers frequently see.

 Myth #1: Personal Injury Cases are a Cash Grab

 This statement is so untrue that many people find themselves a little disappointed when their personal injury claim doesn’t evolve into a multi-million dollar case.
 The point of these claims is to get financial help for your medical bills, lost time at work, and your suffering.
 These lawsuits aren’t available to people so that anyone can sue a huge company and live for years without working.

 This myth also feeds right into Myth #2, that these injuries are serious.
 If personal injury cases were just cash grabs, then you would see people jumping for joy outside the courthouse.
 The people that go through these cases often undergo a substantial amount of scrutiny when doing everyday tasks.
 In court, they may face questions about how they accomplish everyday household chores such as laundry or grocery shopping.

 Personal injury cases are not about getting something for nothing.
 They are about resolving your outstanding medical debt and help you recover financially.